AI4SIM/model-collection/README.md

 - Weather Forecast
     - Gravity Wave Drag (with CNNs), from ECMWF
-    - 3D Bias Correction (with UNets), from ECMWF
+    - 3D cloud radiative effect correction (with UNets), from ECMWF

 ## Project Organization